 Contact department economist for support with budgeting in SLU´s project calculator.

-For universities the Swedish Enery Agency (SEA) allows that all charges (LKP, indirect & facilities), caused by the SEA-grant according to university rules, are covered by the SEA-grant.
-A co-funding need to "OH-gap", in grants from SEA, will therefore not occur for SLU.
+For universities the Swedish Enery Agency (SEA) allows that charges for indirect costs, caused by the SEA-grant according to university rules, are covered by the SEA-grant.
+A co-funding need to indirect costs, in grants from SEA, will therefore not occur for SLU.

 On the other hand some SEA calls can have a demand on co-funding of direct costs (including charges).
 In such cases co-funding can be possible according to SLU´s guidelines for co-funding.